Saske2201/SVN_Searcher/README.md

 I want to thank everyone who actively uses the program and helps improve it!

+# v2.1.5 (fix)

+- There was a problem: if the SVN URL contained spaces, the search wouldn’t work for that query.
+It’s now fixed.

 # v2.1.4 (Small Bugfix Patch)

 Fixed: